Online Learning for Equilibrium Pricing in Markets under Incomplete Information: Model

 \subsection{Performance Metrics to Set Equilibrium Prices in Online Setting}

 We now introduce the online learning setting, wherein the market operator sets prices for the commodity over multiple periods, and present the performance metrics to evaluate the efficacy of an online pricing policy.
 In particular, we consider the setting when the market operator seeks to satisfy the customer demand over multiple periods $t = 1, \ldots, T$.
-At each period $t \in [T]$, the customer demand for the commodity is given by $d_t$ and each supplier $i \in [n]$ has a private cost function $c_{it}(\cdot)$ that is increasing, continuously differentiable, strongly convex, and normalized to satisfy $c_{it}(0) = 0$.
+At each period $t \in [T]$, the customer demand for the commodity is given by $d_t$ and each supplier $i \in [n]$ has a private cost function $c_{it}(\cdot)$ that is increasing, continuously differentiable, $\mu$-strongly convex, $\ell$-Lipschitz smooth, and normalized to satisfy $c_{it}(0) = 0$. \ We note that these assumptions on supplier cost functions are indeed standard in the study of electricity markets, and strongly convex cost functions, e.g., quadratic or smooth piece-wise quadratic cost functions, often serve as analytically tractable approximations to cost functions observed in practice (see, e.g.,~\cite{5628271,TSAOUSOGLOU2022111890,1102918,7796713,4112652}). \

 We assume that the demand at each period $t$ lies in a bounded interval, i.e., $d_t \in [\underline{d}, \Bar{d}]$ for all $t$ for some $\underline{d}, \Bar{d}>0$.
-Furthermore, for ease of exposition, we normalize the set of feasible prices corresponding to any customer demand and realization of supplier cost functions to be such that the corresponding optimal price of the commodity belongs to the normalized interval $[0, 1]$.
-In addition, we note that we consider strongly convex cost functions of suppliers, as opposed to general convex costs, due to the performance limitations of any online algorithm under the incomplete information setting studied in this work for non-strongly convex cost functions (see Section~\ref{sec:fixed-convex-limitations} for further details).
+Furthermore, for ease of exposition, we normalize the set of feasible prices corresponding to any customer demand and realization of supplier cost functions to be such that the corresponding optimal price of the commodity belongs to the normalized interval $[0, 1]$. \ We highlight that we only consider strongly convex cost functions of suppliers, as opposed to general convex costs.
+As we shall explain in the next section, in general, there is a fundamental performance limitation of any online algorithm in the incomplete information setting studied in this work for non-strongly convex cost functions. \